sega pattern,

 Auto-configuration eliminates the need for manual configuration and reduces boilerplate code.

-@ComponentScan: The @ComponentScan annotation tells Spring where to look for components (such as controllers, services, and repositories) to be managed by
+@ComponentScan: The @ComponentScan annotation tells Spring where to look for components (such as controllers, services, and repositories) to be managed by the Spring IoC container.
+It scans the specified packages and registers the annotated classes as beans.

 import org.springframework.boot.autoconfigure.SpringBootApplication;